IEAWindTask37/windIO/docs/source/components.rst

 :code:`system_inertia` : Array (6) of floats, kg*m2
     Mass moments of inertia of the hub system.
 Ixx, Iyy, Izz, Ixy, Ixz, Iyz are expressed around the hub center in hub-aligned coordinate system, which has x aligned with the main shaft pointing from the rotor apex towards the nacelle.
 Iyy and Izz are usually identical.

+:code:`system_center_mass` : Array (3) of floats, m
+    Coordinates of the center of mass of the hub.
+Work in progress.

 Nacelle
 ================